der-potatoExotic/der-potatoExotic/README.md

 - Formerly used Unity in 2023 (Version 2022.3.5f1)
 - Questionable relation with Python
 - Hates fancy and complicated C++ features (What even is SFINAE anyway?)
-- iets maken op een prive repo ('t is niet klein noch makkelijk hehe)
+- iets maken op een prive repo ('t is niet klein noch makkelÿk/makkerlijk hehe)

 Languages that I have (painfully and (MAYBE) regretfully) experienced/used/looked: